 Under certain circumstances it may serve doctoral students to have non-UO Professionals/Experts (who are not current faculty members of another college or university) serve on their dissertation committees.
-Generally the non-UO professional or expert will meet the following criteria:
+Generally, the non-UO professional or expert will meet the following criteria:

-- Must hold a Ph.D., an equivalent doctoral degree, or the terminal graduate degree in his/her/their field (e.g., MFA, M.Arch., MBA, JD, MD) - If the non-UO professional or expert does not hold a terminal graduate degree, the department must present a compelling argument about how the substantive knowledge related to the student's research is uniquely valuable for the student's education. - The department must be able to certify that there is no conflict of interest that could interfere with the fair judgment of the student's scholarly work. - Approval of this service must be made separately for each doctoral committee.
+- Must hold a PhD, an equivalent doctoral degree, or the terminal graduate degree in their field (e.g., MFA, M.Arch., MBA, JD, MD) - If the non-UO professional or expert does not hold a terminal graduate degree, the department must present a compelling argument about how the substantive knowledge is uniquely valuable for the student's education. - The department must be able to certify that there is no conflict of interest that could interfere with the fair judgment of the student's scholarly work. - Approval of this service must be made separately for each doctoral committee.